awwright/http-progress/draft-wright-http-patch-byterange.md

 HTTP has many features analogous to a filesystem, including reading, writing, metadata, and file listing {{RFC4918}}.
 While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), it cannot be used in PUT, because the write would still be executed even when the byte range is unsupported.
 However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range header semantics is possible.

-This technique may also be used for resuming interrupted uploads.
-Since HTTP is a stateless protocol, there is no way to resume an interrupted request.
-For downloads this is not an issue: the Range header allows a client to resume a request at the point it left off.
-However, if an upload is interrupted, no method exists for the client to synchronize its state with the server and only upload the remaining data; the entire request must be retried.
+This may be used as part of a technique for resuming interrupted uploads.
+Since HTTP is a stateless protocol, there is no way to resume an interrupted request, instead the client can make a request that completes the partial state change.
+For downloads, the Range header allows a client to download only the unknown data.
+However, if an upload is interrupted, no method exists to upload only the remaining data; the entire request must be retried.

 Byte range patches may be used to "fill in these gaps."